Split season: Basketball

 In its only complete season, the American Basketball League conducted a split season.
 The champions of East and West divisions in the first half met for a three-game playoff series in January 1962, won by the Kansas City Steers.
 After that series, the second half of the season began.
 The second half playoffs were more complicated, featuring a six-team tournament, won by the Cleveland Pipers.
 Once that was concluded, Cleveland defeated Kansas City for the overall championship.

 American football

 The World Football League, for its 1975 season, planned on using the split season to determine the two teams that would play in World Bowl 2 that year, with the 18-game regular season divided into two nine-game segments.
-The Memphis Southmen won the first half of the regular season; the second half was never completed, and the league would fold two weeks after the 1975 season midpoint.
+The Memphis Southmen won the first half of the regular season; the second half was never completed, and the league folded two weeks after the 1975 season midpoint.